opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 # OpenSearch Service Domain CDK

 This repo contains an IaC CDK solution for deploying an OpenSearch Service Domain.
 Users have the ability to easily deploy their Domain using default values or provide [configuration options](#Configuration-Options) for a more customized setup.
-The goal of this repo is not to become a one-size-fits-all solution for users.
-Supporting this would be unrealistic, and likely conflicting at times, when considering the needs of many users.
-Rather this code base should be viewed as a starting point for users to use and add to individually as their custom use case requires.
+The goal of this repo is not to become a one-size-fits-all solution for users - rather, this code base should be viewed as a starting point for users to use and add to individually as their custom use case requires.

 ### Getting Started